RobbieTheWagner/PolymitaDemo/README.md

 ## Step 5: Setup Server and Define Runtimes

-**Setup EAP 6 Server**
+### Setup EAP 6 Server

-1. Select the Servers view
+1. Select the Servers view.
 If it is currently not open, select Show View --> Other... from the Window menu and search for the Servers view.
 2. Click new server wizard
 3. Select JBoss Enterprise Application Platform 6.x.
 Click Next.
 4. Set Home Directory to ~Downloads/PolymitaDemo/target/jboss-eap-6.1.